Marcus Gunn pupil is a rare condition that affects the eyes, causing each to respond differently when a light is shone into them.

 - optic nerve infections or inflammation

 - severe ischemic retinal disease, such as ischemic central retinal vein occlusion, central retinal artery occlusion, or sickle-cell retinopathy

 When a light is shone into a normal functioning eye, both the left and right eyes should constrict equally, as they are linked.
 This is called consensual light reflex, and the test is commonly known as the Marcus Gunn test, or the "swinging flashlight test."

-Pupils react to light being shone into them in this way because of the light reflex pathway, which is split into two parts:
+Pupils react to light being shone into them in this way because of the light reflex pathway, which is split into

 - The afferent pathway: The pupil sends messages to the brain along the optic nerve.

 - The efferent pathway: The message is sent back from the brain to the pupils via nerves, which causes the pupils to constrict.

 The light test involves an eye doctor shining a bright and narrow beam of light into the eyes in a semi-darkened room.
 The doctor will hold the light in front of one eye for about

 When a light is shone into an eye that has Marcus Gunn pupil, it will not constrict as much as an unaffected eye, signaling that there is a problem.

 A person is often unaware they have Marcus Gunn pupil until a doctor performs the swinging flashlight test.
 The discovery can alert the doctor to an underlying condition.